 If you’ve ever searched for electricity rates by zip code and felt overwhelmed by the sheer number of options, you’re not alone.
 In Texas, it’s normal to see dozens — even hundreds — of plans available in a single area.
 But why?

-The answer lies in deregulation.
+The answer lies in electricity deregulation.

 Today, over 85% of Texans live in deregulated areas, including major cities like Houston, Dallas, Austin, and Corpus Christi.
 This means consumers can compare and select plans based on: